caner-milko/caner-milko.github.io/content/posts/tree-rendering.md

 }
 ```

-Calculating Y offset is rather simple, it is simply the length of the curve sequence so far.
+Calculating Y offset is rather simple—it’s just the length of the curve sequence so far.

-Calculating X offset is trickier, and the code is similar in the shader, so I will explain both at the same time.
+Calculating the X offset is trickier, and the process is similar in the shader.
+Here's the code for both:

 <!--
 TODO: Diagram of UV offset calculation